geeofree/geeofree/src/blogs/web-browser-rendering.md

 ---
 title: 'Web Browser Rendering'
-description: 'A look into how web browsers render resources such as HTML/CSS into pixels on the screen.'
+description: 'A brief look into how web browsers render resources such as HTML/CSS into pixels on the screen.'
 ---

 ## High-Level Components Of Web Browsers